Speke

-Speke (/ˈspiːk/) is a suburb of Liverpool, Merseyside, England.
-It is 8 mi southeast of the city centre.
-Located near the widest part of the River Mersey, it is bordered by the suburbs of Garston and Hunts Cross, and nearby to Halewood, Hale Village, and Widnes.
-The rural area of Oglet borders its south.
+Speke (/ˈspiːk/) is a suburb of Liverpool, in Merseyside, England.
+It lies 8 mi south-east of the city centre and near to the widest part of the river Mersey.
+It is bordered by the suburbs of Garston and Hunts Cross, and the rural area of Oglet to its south; it is located near to Halewood, Hale and Widnes.

 History

 The name derives from the Old English Spec, meaning 'brushwood' or from Middle English Spek(e), meaning 'woodpecker'.

-It was known as Spec in the Domesday Book, which gave Speke Hall as one of the properties held by Uctred.
-Today Speke Hall, now a Tudor wood-framed house, is open to the public.
+It was known as Spec in the Domesday Book, which gave Speke Hall as one of the properties held by Uctred; today, the hall is a Tudor wood-framed house and is open to the public.

 In the mid 14th century, the manors of Speke, Whiston, Skelmersdale, and Parr were held by William Dacre, 2nd Baron Dacre.

-Speke was formerly a township in the parish of Childwall, in 1866 Speke became a separate civil parish, on 1 April 1932 the parish was abolished and merged with Liverpool.
-In 1931 the parish had a population of 384.
+Speke was formerly a township in the parish of Childwall; in 1866, Speke became a separate civil parish and the parish was abolished and merged with Liverpool on 1 April 1932.
+In 1931, the parish had a population of 384.

-Until the 1930s development by Sir Lancelot Keay, Speke was a small village with a population of 400; by the end of the 1950s more than 25,000 people were living in the area.
+Until the 1930s development by Sir Lancelot Keay, Speke was a small village with a population of 400; by the end of the 1950s, more than 25,000 people were living in the area.
 The local All Saints Church was built by the last resident owner of Speke Hall, Miss Adelaide Watt.

 From 1795 until 1921, the Speke estate had belonged to the Watt family; when the family died out, the estate was placed in trust.
-It was bought by the Liverpool Corporation in 1928 for £200,000; the corporation's intention was to build a complete self-contained satellite town (at a time when the garden city movement was underway).
+It was bought by the Liverpool Corporation in 1928 for £200,000; the corporation's intention was to build a complete self-contained satellite town, at a time when the garden city movement was underway.
 The parish of Speke became part of the county borough of Liverpool in 1932, having previously belonged to the Whiston Rural District.

-Constructed between 1930 and 1933, by the start of World War II, Speke Airport was the second busiest in the UK.
+Constructed between 1930 and 1933, Speke Airport was the second busiest in the UK by the start of World War II.
 Retention of control by the Ministry of Civil Aviation in London after the war meant that it had lost its leading position in the UK by the 1950s.
 The industrial rise of Speke continued until the mid-1970s, when an equally rapid decline ensued over the next 20 years, particularly during the recessions of the early 1980s and early 1990s.
 The closure of the Bryant and May match factory in December 1994 was a noted example of these problems, as was the closure of the Triumph car plant more than a decade before.
-The area has however retained a cluster of pharmaceutical facilities, with companies operating there including Eli Lilly and Company (Elanco), MedImmune, and Novartis.
+The area has however retained a cluster of pharmaceutical facilities, with companies operating there including Elanco, MedImmune and Novartis.

 When the 2000 Index of Multiple Deprivation was published, Speke was revealed to be the second most deprived of all 8,414 wards in England and Wales.
-Only Benchill in Manchester had a higher level of deprivation.
+Only Benchill, in Manchester, had a higher level of poverty.